 Liberal arts colleges are not “art schools”, and most liberal arts colleges offer many of the same science or mathematics studies as research universities.

 Research universities tend to be larger institutions and focus on research.
+They can offer bachelor’s, master’s, doctorates, and other terminal degrees to their students.

 Just as liberal arts colleges are not strictly art-focused, most large research universities also offer programs in arts, humanities or other subjects.
 Research universities just tend to be known mostly for their science and research.